 Suriname is a popular destination for those seeking to enjoy nature.
 With almost a third of the country being declared national reserve areas, there’s no shortage of vast natural lands and diversity of flora and fauna in it.
 If you’re willing to go off the beaten tracks and be a little more adventurous?
 Suriname is one to visit.
+You can also take a peek at the best beaches in Ecuador.

 The white sandy beaches are also no exception.
 Sometimes it will be next to heavy forest vegetation or has beautiful palm trees lining up.
 The tropical fish are also ready to welcome you once you go snorkelling or diving.
 Go ahead and book your trip, and don’t forget to visit these beautiful beaches on our list!